-Robert Udelsman (2001–) currently leads a department with 14 sections, residency and fellowship programs, a diverse faculty, and extensive translational research.
+Michael Caty (2016-) currently is the interim chair of the department of surgery and leads a department with 14 sections, residency and fellowship programs, a diverse faculty, and extensive translational research.

 The history of the Medical School and the Hospital are inextricably entwined, though they remain independent.
 The combined institutions have pioneered many firsts, including

 - The first administration of penicillin to a patient in the U.S. (1942)